m15-ai/TrooperAI/README.md

 The TrooperAI project was a test to see if I could build a low-latency, local (non-networked) voice assistant in Python for the Raspberry Pi.
 The system combines real-time speech recognition, LLM-based dialog, and high-quality TTS into a reactive system running on Raspberry Pi5.

-The final device is housed in a Game5 Pi retro arcade case.
+The final device is housed in a Game 5 Pi retro arcade case.
 The AdaFruit arcade style LED button was integrated to provide feedback and control.
 USB ports are used for the camera/mic array (Playstation Eye) and speaker audio out.
 A USB flash drive is used for headless configuration.
+This ultimate plan is to integrate TrooperAI into a life-size Stormtrooper to bring him to life.

 <img src="docs/system_pic1.jpg" alt="system_pic1" style="zoom:33%;" />

-This ultimate plan is to integrate TrooperAI into a life-size Stormtrooper to bring him to life.

 > TLDR Conclusion:
 >
 > The project was a success.
-Both the streaming and batch architectures (two seperate server.py files) were capable of providing low enough latency to make possible a reasonable conversation with TrooperAI.
+Both the streaming and batch architectures (two separate server.py files) were capable of providing low enough latency to make possible a reasonable conversation with TrooperAI.
 Gemma2:2b and Qwen2.5:0.5b models provided acceptable performance.
 The Gemma2 model was able to provide a more direct, authoritarian persona, while Qwen2.5 was faster, but generally provided a more friendly interaction.
 The programmable System Message is key in tuning your desired personality.

 ## Features